rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: I ran around that list a while ago and "any" seemed not clearly defined.

 DE: I posted a link in the tc39-delegates channel.
-I agree with you Allan, each one of these deserves a definition.
+I agree with you Allen, each one of these deserves a definition.
 I'll fix that up by the next meeting.
 Timebox check.
 Should this go to stage 3 or should I get more clarity about these properties before going to stage 3?

 MB: `Any` is defined here: http://unicode.org/reports/tr18/#General_Category_Property Agreed that the Unicode specs could be clearer — there is not a single/obvious source for a list of all binary properties, for example.